Writing / Editing

 The Athletics marketing office has approved logos that incorporate individual team names and the word “Mustangs” in proper relationship to the logo.
-The logo also may be used for SMU club sports.

 Additionally, the Peruna icon and the Athletics wordmark may be used on their own by athletic teams or other campus users to show spirit.

 Remember that outside of official SMU Athletics uses, you are still required to include the primary SMU logo, even if you’re using the Athletics logo, the Athletics wordmark or the Peruna icon to show spirit.
 There are cases, however, where the Athletics wordmark can be used without the primary SMU logo: